This post may contain affiliate links. Please see my disclosure policy for details.

 So, in this post, I’m going to provide some detailed directions on how to find King Arthur’s Cave Wales.

 If you’re looking for King Arthur’s Cave in Cornwall, this is called Merlin’s Cave beneath Tintagel Castle.
-You can read about that here!
+You can read about how to visit Merlin’s Cave in my guide here!

 What is King Arthur’s Cave Wales?